KasthuryI/Bio-informatica-toolbox/README.md

 ### **Comparepage**

 ![Comparepage data quality pre and post-trimming](static/GUI_pictures/trimtech_compare_page.png)
 #### The comparepage displays the quality of the uploaded FASTQ file pre and post-trimming.
+The user can download the trimmed FASTQ file by clicking on the "Download Trimmomatic File" button.

 ### **FASTQC**